-- Biomass fuels can have big economic benefit in communities, particularly rural where energy costs are a significant part of the economy.
-Dollars stay in community vs. exported to import fuels from far away. - Developing biomass fuel harvest and transport infrastructure can open the door to other forest management enterprises. - It may be possible to sell fuel offset credits to a carbon exchange such as Chicago Climate Exchange (CCX) to produce an additional revenue stream. - Having markets for lower grade forest products discourages "high grading" and usually results in better forest management practices.
+- Biomass fuels can have a big economic benefit in communities, particularly rural areas where energy costs are a significant part of the economy.
+Dollars stay in the community versus being exported to import fuels from far away. - Developing biomass fuel harvest and transport infrastructure can open the door to other forest management enterprises. - It may be possible to sell fuel offset credits to a carbon exchange, such as the Chicago Climate Exchange (CCX), to produce an additional revenue stream. - Having markets for lower-grade forest products discourages "high grading," and usually results in better forest management practices.